Paper War of 1752–1753: Event

 Although it is quite possible that the first work in the "war" was produced by Smart on 29 April 1751, it is also possible that the origins of the dispute could be traced even further back to Hill's publications between February and March 1751.
 Fielding's first paper in the "war" was also the first issue of The Covent-Garden Journal on 4 January 1752.
 In it, Fielding attacked all of the writers of Grub Street, which brought a quick response.
-Hill responded twice and claimed that Fielding was planning a fake dispute on 9 January 1752, Smollet attacked Hill's piece on 15 January 1752, and Thornton soon responded against Fielding in Have At You All: or, The Drury Lane Journal on 16 January 1752.
+Hill responded twice and claimed that Fielding was planning a fake dispute on 9 January 1752, Smollett attacked Hill's piece on 15 January 1752, and Thornton soon responded against Fielding in Have At You All: or, The Drury Lane Journal on 16 January 1752.

 During this time, personal works, such as Fielding's Amelia, became targets.
 On 11 January 1752, Fielding responded to Hill and those who supported his view of Amelia in The Covent-Garden Journal by stating:

 Hill was not the only one to attack the work; Thornton wrote satires of Amelia in the Drury-Lane Journal.
 Thornton's satires were first published on 16 January 1752 and included a fake advertisement for a parody novel called "Shamelia", playing off of title of Fielding's parody Shamela.
 He later parodied Amelia again on 13 February 1752 in a piece called "A New Chapter in Amelia."
 Tobias Smollett joined in and published the pamphlet Habbakkuk Hilding anonymously on 15 January 1752.
 Although there were many attacks against Fielding's novel, there was some support for the work, and an anonymous pamphlet was written to attack "Hill and 'the Town'" while praising Amelia.
 On 25 January 1752, Fielding defended his work again by bringing the novel before the imaginary "Court of Censorial Enquiry", in which Hill and the other critics are the prosecutors and it is they, not Amelia, that are truly put on trial.

 The Covent-Garden Journal served Fielding well and he used it in his attacks upon Hill and Hill's supporters in the Journal piece called "Journal of the present Paper War between the Forces under Sir Alexander Drawcansir, and the Army of Grub-street".
 The work was modelled after Jonathan Swift's The Battle of the Books and Fielding pretended to be a military leader that would lead "English VETERANS" against those who were compared to characters from the Greek and Roman classics along with those from modern French literature.
 However, he changed roles on the fourth issue, produced on 14 January 1752, and transformed himself into a "judge".
 By February, Kenrick joined in and "dramatized" the "Paper War" in a production called Fun and proceeded to defend Fielding.
 Charles Macklin followed suit by holding a benefit on 8 April 1752 at the Covent Garden with a two-act play called The Covent Garden Theater, or Pasquin Turn'd Drawcansir; the play portrayed Fielding attacking the Hill and his followers, the "Town".